 THE following planning applications have been received by South Somerset District Council:

 CLIVE Champion has submitted a planning application to build a garden room at the rear of his home at Scriveners College, East Chinnock.
-He has also applied to carry out internal alterations to the property as well.
+He has also applied to carry out internal alterations to the

 MR H.T.
 Hall has applied to build a detached home and garage and form a new access at a site in St Mary’s Crescent, Chard.